cschpc/isc-student-cluster-competition-2025/Proposal/ISC25_proposal.md

 # HPC cluster availability for practicing benchmarks

-In addition to CSC's Puhti and Mahti supercomputers and Pouta cloud platform the team has access to LUMI in their training.
-More over, we'll have remote access to the cluster provided by our hardware sponsor.
+In addition to CSC's Puhti and Mahti supercomputers and the Pouta cloud platform the team has access to LUMI in their training.
+Moreover, we will have remote access to the cluster provided by our hardware sponsor.

 University of Helsinki has a cluster available for the students as well.